LakinduQA/ReqRes-Jmeter-Performance-Test/README.md

 4. **Run the Test Plan**
    Click the **Start** button in JMeter.

-5. **View Reports**
+---

+## View Reports
-   - Open `HTML Report/` for a detailed graphical report.
+- Open HTML Report/ for a detailed graphical report.
-   - Check `results/` for raw listener outputs.
+- Check results/ for raw listener outputs.
-   - See `Screenshots/` for manually captured test results.
+- See Screenshots/ for manually captured test results.

 ---

 ## Notes
 - Excessive or rapid API requests might trigger temporary blocks because of rate limits